demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Possible_External_RDP_Brute-Force_README.md

 This playbook investigates a “Possible External RDP Brute Force” XDR Alert by gathering user, IP, and hostname information, and investigating if the following suspicious elements exists:

 - "IP Reputation" - Dbot Score is 2-3
-- "Source geolocation" - Connection from unusual country
+- "Source geolocation" - RDP Connection made from rare geo-location
--  Related to campaign - IP address related to campaign, based on TIM module
+-  Related to campaign - IP address is related to campaign, based on TIM module
--  Hunting results - hunt for indicators related to the source IP and the related campaign returned results
+-  Hunting results - the hunt for indicators related to the source IP and the related campaign returned results
--  XDR Alert search - XDR Alerts related to the same username and endpoint, and to the MITRE tactics that comes after "Credential Access"
+-  XDR Alert search - XDR Alerts that related to the same username and endpoint, and to the MITRE tactics that comes after "Credential Access", were found.

 Set verdict method:
 * Critical Element - The "Critical Element" input allows you to select a specific element that, if identified as suspicious,  the investigation's final verdict will be deemed a "True Positive".